 "All we have to show for are wait-lists, not childcare," Rustad said.

-Rustad specifically cited a 2023 UBC study that found just 13 low-income, single mothers had been able to access $10-a-day childcare.
-He blamed over-regulation for the dearth of spaces, noting it shuts out independent providers.
+Rustad specifically cited a 2023 UBC study that found just 17 low-income, single mothers had been able to access $10-a-day childcare.

 The party intends to identify and fix what it calls "unnecessary or unreasonable regulations" — by any level of government — that prevent high-quality childcare spaces from opening, whether in homes, commercial spaces, or in public buildings like schools and rec centres.
-Rustad said all facilities would still have to meet provincial standards
+Rustad said all facilities would still have to meet provincial standards.

 Other parts of the platform call for the creation of 24-hour childcare spaces to support shift workers and first responders, support schools that want to offer childcare programs, simplify credential conversion for professionals such as educators, social workers, and teachers who wish to move into childcare and allow educators to work as Early Childhood Educator assistants during summer months.